temporalio/documentation/docs/namespaces.md

 title: Namespaces
 ---

-The Temporal Global Namespace feature provides clients with the capability to continue their workflow execution from another cluster in the event of a datacenter failover.
+The Temporal Global Namespace feature provides clients with the capability to continue their Workflow execution from another cluster in the event of a datacenter failover.
 Although you can configure a Global Namespace to be replicated to any number of clusters, it is only considered active in a single cluster.

 ## Global Namespaces Architecture
-Temporal has introduced a new top level entity, Global Namespaces, which provides support for replication of workflow execution across clusters.
+Temporal has introduced a new top level entity, Global Namespaces, which provides support for replication of Workflow execution across clusters.
 Client applications need to run workers polling on Activity/Decision tasks on all clusters.
 Temporal will only dispatch tasks on the current active cluster; workers on the standby cluster will sit idle until the Global Namespace is failed over.

 Because Temporal is a service that provides highly consistent semantics, we only allow external events like **StartWorkflowExecution**, **SignalWorkflowExecution**, etc. on an active cluster.
-Global Namespaces relies on light-weight transactions (paxos) on the local cluster (Local_Quorum) to update the workflow execution state and create replication tasks which are applied asynchronously to replicate state across clusters.
+Global Namespaces relies on light-weight transactions (paxos) on the local cluster (Local_Quorum) to update the Workflow execution state and create replication tasks which are applied asynchronously to replicate state across clusters.
 If an application makes these API calls on a cluster where Global Namespace is in standby mode, Temporal will reject those calls with **NamespaceNotActiveError**, which contains the name of the current active cluster.
 It is the responsibility of the application to forward the external